JohnSpahr/compliment-moi-pebble/README.md

 # Compliment Moi for Pebble
 Get a compliment and some encouragement from your Pebble smartwatch with this fun little [Pebble.JS](https://github.com/pebble/pebblejs) app!
-Tested on a Pebble 301BL smartwatch running the latest firmware.
+Tested on Pebble 301BL and Time smartwatches running the latest firmware.

 ### Features
 - Get a compliment or some words of encouragement!